 - Peanut Butter, Banana & Jelly: Don’t knock it till you try it!
 Top your oats with a dollop of creamy peanut butter, your favorite jelly or jam, and slices of bananas!
 For a decadent spin, try frying your slices of bananas!

-What is Bananas Foster topping for oats?
+Bananas topping for oats

 Bananas Foster is a delicious dessert consisting of bananas, vanilla ice cream and a sauce made up of brown sugar, cinnamon, butter, banana liqueur and dark rum.
 Typically the alcohol in the sauce is added last and ignited on fire.